nevat/abbayedesmorts-gpl/ReadMe.md

 ### Mac installation

 To build on Macs, we use Homebrew as the package manager for dependencies.
+Note that we must specify `PLATFORM=mac` to the make commands

     brew install SDL2 SDL2_image SDL2_mixer
     tar xf abbaye-<version>.tar.gz # unpack the source code file (or download from Github)